kairosity/mp2-tunnel-focus/testing.md

     - The new task entry input also explicitly tells the user what is expected of them, and how to do it: "Type to add a new task..."
     - I've included a question-mark icon in the upper right-hand corner of the header that opens a modal that explains the application icons, and what their functions are more explicitly just in case a user is uncertain.
 - **To be able to quickly and easily understand how to navigate the application.**
     - When the user launches the application for the first time, all they see is the heading and the sub-heading and the suggestion of adding a new task.
+    - As abovementioned the "add new task" input's purpose is abundantly clear.
-Once they do that they see the time summary associated with that task, a stopwatch icon & an ellipsis icon.
+    - Once they add a task, they see the time summary associated with that task, a stopwatch icon & an ellipsis icon.
-    - The icons avail of metaphorical thinking in that they clearly represent what they do.
+    - The icons avail of metaphorical thinking in that their purpose is clearly represented by their illustration.
 The only two icons without immediate further verbal explanations are the elipsis and the stopwatch.
-        1. The elipsis is well established as leading to further options, therefore does not require further explanation.
+        1. The elipsis is a well established image for "more options", therefore does not require further explanation.
         2. Since the sub-heading of the app, is "time your tasks" it is reasonable to expect the user to assume the stopwatch has something to do with timing their tasks.
 If they click it and discover that it counts upwards and they wanted to count downwards, they can easily cancel the operation and choose one of the countdown timers from the options menu.
     - All the menu options have icons & written explanations of what they do.
     - As mentioned above I've also included further information about how everything works in detail in the information modal.